renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/troubleshooting.md

 !!! error
     --skip-update cannot be specified with the old DB schema.

-Trivy v0.23.0 or later requires Trivy DB v2.
+Vul v0.23.0 or later requires Vul DB v2.
 Please update your local database or follow [the instruction of air-gapped environment][air-gapped].

 ### Error downloading vulnerability DB